JosephBless/DLSS/README.md

 ![pokemon2](https://i.imgur.com/FZ66KOm.jpg)
 ![pokemon3](https://i.imgur.com/Sf1hnmt.jpg)

-Using Deep Convolutional GANS to super sample images and increase their resolution <br/>
+Using Deep Convolutional GANS to super sample images and increase their resolution.<br/>

 # How To Use This Repository
 * ## Requirements